mail us | mail this page

 Most folks get kinda nervous when it comes time for an upgrade and postpone the fateful day as long as possible.
 This is a big mistake since the FreeBSD team have done a great job in making it relatively simple and painless.
 This section is for those who want to know when they are in danger and when they are not!

 1. Step 1 Sync source.
 Totally painless using cvsup or csup.
 No impact on the rest of the system other than using about ~20m of disk space.
-Production work can run concurrently. do it as often as you want.
+Production work can run concurrently.
+Do it as often as you want.

 2. Step 2 make buildworld.
 Totally painless but can take a long time.
 Compiles and builds the new infrastructure, libraries, utilities, etc. in the /obj directories but installs NOTHING.
 You can stop at this point for as long as you want and continue to run production systems.
-Generally anything with the word build in front, like buildworld is painless since it only builds and does NOT install anything.
+Generally, anything with the word build in front, like buildworld is painless since it only builds and does NOT install anything.
 If there is no build or it has the word install then it does, surprisingly, install stuff.

 3. Step 3 make kernel.
 Reasonably painless.
 Compiles, builds and installs a new kernel - but copies the old one to /boot/kernel.old first.
 If your system crashes after this step is complete the reboot will load the new kernel by default.
 You can force it to reload the old one (the process is described in the section).
 Otherwise you can continue production and stay in this state as long as you want.